 I started a part-time PhD in March 2012 looking at opening up the lines of communication over cyberbullying between youths, parents and teachers.
 I completed my Undergraduate degree at Abertay University, Dundee in 2004 (BSc (Hons) Forensic Psychobiology in 2004, first class).
 In 2006 I completed a PGCE in Primary Education at Dundee University.
 I currently work in a primary school in Melbourne, Australia and have started my PhD remotely.
 My PhD involves researching a clear definition of cyberbullying by focusing on youths, parents and teachers perceptions.
 It will then investigate what behaviours are perceived as cyberbullying with a final aim of providing intervention strategies which will open the communication channels between cybervictims and adults.

 James is a Lecturer in the School of Computer and Information Sciences.
-James is interested in many aspects of cybersecurity and privacy, including usable security, social engineering, lay users’ understanding of cybersecurity, multifactor authentication, everyday surveillance, and inclusive cybersecurity.
+James is interested in inclusive cybersecurity and leads the CyberGuardians research project.
+He is also interested in usable security, social engineering, and everyday surveillance.
 Previously, James was a senior researcher in PaCT Lab working on the Cybersecurity Across the Lifespan (cSALSA) project.
 The project explores how cyber-security is understood, and the attitudes and behaviours of people to cyber-security and risk.
 During his time in PaCT Lab, James also worked on Choice Architecture for Information Security (ChAISe), Digital Economy Research Centre (DERC), and the Horizon 2020 project CYBECO.
 Prior to PaCT Lab, James worked at Open Lab, Newcastle University on the TEDDI and SiDE projects.
 James’ work has focused on improving user authentication, both by repurposing existing graphical authentication systems and by evaluating novel ones.
 He is also interested in user privacy and how groups of users (children, parents, older adults) experience location tracking technologies, as well as how CCTV video can be crowdsourced to de-centralise the surveillance landscape.
 More recently, he has developed tools and methodologies for uncovering and understanding employees’ mental models of security threats with the aim of improving training programmes and/or organisational policies, as well as practical means for improving users’ protection against these security threats (e.g. phishing).
-James obtained his BSc (Information Systems) from Newcastle University in 2008, and his MRes Psychology from Northumbria University in 2009.
-James’ PhD work – completed in 2012 – explored user authentication in the context of older adults under the supervision of Professor Lynne Coventry and Professor Pam Briggs.

 I started my full-time PhD at Northumbria University in October 2015.
 I previously completed a BSc (hons) in Psychology in 2014, and an MSc in Health Psychology in 2015 at Northumbria University.
 My MSc thesis research investigated the impact of rosemary aroma on the prospective memory of healthy older adults, and featured on the Trust Me I’m a Doctor programme in July 2015.
 My research interests include improving and promoting healthy behaviours and behaviour change interventions.
 I am also interested in how the internet can support health and wellbeing, and how online information informs/ contributes toward real life health decisions.